dstanesc/Dockerize.Tinylicious/README.md

 ## Build, Push

-> Note: For usage build is technically not required.
+> Note: To use the image, the build is technically not required.
 The `0.7.3` image is already built and pushed to [Docker Hub](https://hub.docker.com/r/dstanesc2/tinylicious).

 ```sh
 docker build -t dstanesc2/tinylicious .